MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ![iis-features-required](media/install-and-configure-workflow-for-sharepoint-server/iis-features-required.png)

 > [!NOTE]
-> SharePoint Workflow Manager might not be installed and configured correctly with only RODC (read-only domain controller) provided in the network environment, as it requires RWDC (read/write DC, full DC).
+> SharePoint Workflow Manager may not be installed and configured correctly with only RODCs (read-only domain controllers) available in the network environment.
+It requires a RWDC (read/write domain controller).
 SharePoint Workflow Manager requires Azure Service Fabric, which must be installed before you run SharePoint Workflow Manager setup.
 If the Azure Service Fabric Runtime isn't already installed, follow these steps below to install it:

 1. The minimum version of Azure Service Fabric Runtime supported by SharePoint Workflow Manager is 9.1.1583.9590, and you can download it from [Azure Service Fabric Runtime](https://download.microsoft.com/download/b/8/a/b8a2fb98-0ec1-41e5-be98-9d8b5abf7856/MicrosoftServiceFabric.9.1.1583.9590.exe).
 Or you can find and download any higher version of its Windows Installer from [here](/azure/service-fabric/service-fabric-get-started#install-the-sdk-and-tools).